TamaMcGlinn/flog-menu/README.md

 you could copy the 10 lines of config that define it, and change them around to suit your config.
 However, if your change is useful for everyone, I'd prefer you submit a merge request.

+### disclaimer!

+This plugin is work in progress.
+I have been using it for all git operations since the summer of 2021, so I expect to have ironed out the bugs in my own most heavily used paths, but it is not fully tested.
+Use at your own risk.

 ## Roadmap